 Parish staff can be contacted by email or telephoning the parish office during office hours.

 How can I continue to make my offering to the Church Stewardship & Presbytery collections?

 St Agatha's Catholic Church, like all Places of Worship, in Victoria Metropolitan area have been closed and now open to limited numbers.

-As parishioners have not been able to attend Masses on weekends or weekdays, and with no Baptisms or Weddings, we have not been receiving our usual donations, collections and Stewardship offering envelopes.
+Due to COVID restrictions we have not been receiving our usual donations, collections and Stewardship offering envelopes.
 These funds are used to help with the everyday running of the Parish.

 We understand and appreciate that many generous people may no longer be in a position to contribute to collections due to the impact of COVID19 crisis on their family.